Internship in a company

 5 INSEEC students sitting at a desk, working

-• clarify their professional project and prepare their integration into the sector of activity of their choice
+• clarify their professional project and prepare for their integration into the sector of activity of their choice

-Finding an internship: personalized support
+Finding an internship: personalised support

-From the beginning of the school year, students are supported in their search for an internship and in the construction of their professional project.
+From the beginning of the school year, students are supported in their search for an internship and the construction of their professional project.
 On each campus, dedicated teams of experts in coaching and corporate relations provide them with the tools and methodology they need to ensure successful professional integration:

-• individualized coaching on demand
+• individualised coaching on demand

-• events: recruitment forums, afterworks, conferences
+• Events: recruitment forums, afterworks, conferences

 INSEEC students working outside on their group project